 In 1945, Alice Hastings Bradley became Alice Bradley Sheldon, as a result of her marriage to Huntington D. Sheldon.
 The pair moved to Washington, D.C., in the early 1950s, after being "invited" to join none other than the CIA.
 While many aspects of her work with the agency remain unknown, it is known that until she resigned in 1955, Alice was involved in espionage missions in the Near East and worked on photo-analysis-themed cases.
 As for Huntington, he was the Director of the Office of Current Intelligence of the CIA from 1951 to 1961.

-Did Alice Bradley Sheldon write the Serpo documents – or, perhaps, some of them?
+Did Alice Bradley Sheldon write the Serpo documents.
+Or, perhaps, some of them?
 Maybe.
 Maybe not.
-What we can say for sure, however, is that as a highly regarded writer of science fiction, and someone who worked for both Air Intelligence and the CIA, she would have been the absolutely ideal candidate to conjure up a wild sci-fi story (in the form of bogus-but-genuine-looking documents) and to try and terrify the Russians into thinking the West was making top secret deals with extraterrestrials.
+On this point, Chapman suggested that Bradley's original material may have been rewritten - to a degree - for a new audience in the 2000s.
+What we can say for sure, however, is that as a highly regarded writer of science fiction, and someone who worked for the CIA, she would have been the absolutely ideal candidate to conjure up a wild sci-fi story (in the form of bogus-but-genuine-looking documents) and to try and terrify the Russians into thinking the West was making top secret deals with extraterrestrials.

 Is there far more to the Serpo affair than many suspect?
 Was Alice Bradley Sheldon the original brains behind Serpo?
-Or was “Chapman” simply some Walter Mitty-type, stirring up the already-churning waters even more?
+Or was Chapman simply some Walter Mitty-type, stirring up the already-churning waters even more?
 The questions are many.
-As for the answers, well, let’s wait and see.
-I’m already pursuing a few leads…